 You will be moved to a room on the short-stay unit at the hospital.
-Once you are settled into your room:
+Once you are settled in your room:

-- Your family member or friend will be able to be with you. - You will need to be monitored for 2 to 4 hours. - You will be able to eat and drink.
+- Your family member or friend will be able to be with you. - You will need to rest flat on your back for 2 to 6 hours to allow your puncture site to heal. - You will be able to eat and drink.

 Before you get up to walk, we will assess you to make sure you can walk safely.
-A nurse or patient care technician (PCT) will help you get out of bed.
+A staff member will help you get out of bed.